ChainAgnostic/namespaces/starknet/caip-2.md

 ```

 The response will return a base-16-encoded field element that should be converted to
-a string to format a StarkNet-compatible reference.
+a string to express a StarkNet-compatible reference.

 ## Test Cases